-To validate a database:
+To validate a database

-- 1 Open the Utilities folder.

-- 2 Double-click Validate Database.

-- The Validate Database wizard appears.

-- 3 Follow the instructions in the wizard.
+- 1. In the left pane, select the Adaptive Server Anywhere 9 plug-in. - 2.
+In the right pane, click the Utilities tab. - In the right pane, double-click Validate Database.
+The Validate Database wizard appears. - 4.
+Follow the instructions in the wizard.

-To validate a running database:
+To validate a running database

-- Connect to the database.

-- 2 Right-click the database and choose Validate Database from the popup menu.
+- 1. Connect to the database. - 2.
+Right-click the database and choose Validate Database from the popup menu.

-- The Validate Database wizard appears.
+The Validate Database wizard appears.

-- 3 Follow the instructions in the wizard.

-To validate an individual table:
+To validate an individual table

-- 1 Connect to the database.
+- 1. Connect to the database.

-- 2 Locate the table you wish to validate.
+- 2. Locate the table you wish to validate.

-- 3 Right-click the table and choose Validate from the popup menu.
+- 3. Right-click the table and choose Validate from the popup menu.

-You can also access the Validate Database wizard by
+You can also access the Validate Database wizard from within Sybase Central using any of the following methods:

-- ♦ Choosing Tools➤Adaptive Server Anywhere 8➤Validate Database. - Right-clicking the database, and choosing Validate Database from the popup menu. - Selecting a database in the left pane, and choosing ValidateDatabase from the File menu.
+choosing Tools \blacktriangleright Adaptive Server Anywhere $9 \succ$ Validate Database.

+Right-clicking the database, and choosing Validate Database from the popup menu.

+Selecting a database in the left pane, and choosing Validate Database from the File menu.